np-overflow/k8s-cms/README.md

 Security Concerns:
 - `cms-worker` runs as a privileged container as the `isolate` sandbox requires privileged access to the system.
+- `helm`'s Tiller uses an exposes a insecure GRPC port with cluster wide admin rights.
+Use [Tillerless Helm](https://github.com/rimusz/helm-tiller) to run Tiller locally for security.
 ### Limitations
 Limitations:
 - multiple contests - only supports running one contest at a time
 - printing - hooking up printers to print stuff has not been implemented yet.
 - importing contests - importing contests has not been  implmemented yet.
 - scaling more than 24 instances - only supports scaling up to 24 worker instances
 - requires the cluster to support privileged containers

 ## Contributing
 Guidelines for contributors:
 - proposed changes: `TODO.md`
 - project changelog: `CHANGELOG.md`

 Development setup for contributors:
 1. Resolve submodules after cloning;
 ```sh